-Socialization is an Important Factor for Student Success
+Socialization for Online School Student Success

 At Laurel Springs School, our College Prep courses, dynamic learning opportunities, and one-to-one connections with teachers cater to the interests of the students within our academic community.
 Found at the heart of our virtual campus is a vibrant, 21st century social community composed of social and academic clubs, virtual field trips, and a private social network.

 Laurel Springs offers more than 30 online clubs for students to explore and discover their passions.
 Our clubs offer a relaxed, enjoyable experience led by a faculty or staff member who shares the students’ passion for the topic.
 Shared interests coupled with respectful, engaging social opportunities deepen relationships and provide of our online private school students with the opportunity to collaborate and socialize.
 At monthly meetings and smaller group gatherings, students use virtual classrooms that promote media and technology literacy allowing for collaboration via presentation, vocal, and visual communication using microphones and webcams, as well as video and other media.